open-telemetry/opentelemetry-specification/specification/trace/api.md

 a single Span does not serve more than one purpose.
 For example, a server-side span should not be used directly as the parent of another remote span.
-As a simple guideline, instrumentation should create a new Span prior to extracting and serializing the span context for a remote call.
+As a simple guideline, instrumentation should create a new Span prior to extracting and serializing the SpanReference for a remote call.

 These are the possible SpanKinds: